Our Awesome Staff

 Diana Koranda graduated from Northern Illinois University where she received her masters for Speech-Language Pathology.
 During her undergraduate experience at Augustana College, she was a member and President of Augustana College Dance Company.
 Diana started dancing at 7 years old at the Rise Dance Company in Schaumburg, IL and has trained in ballet, lyrical, hip hop, jazz and modern dance.
 She taught dance classes at the Rock Island park district and Davenport Junior Theatre.
 Diana believes that dance is a form of communication and expression.
 It is an art and a sport wrapped into one, and the strength it gives you is not just muscular but mental strength as well.

 Madelyn Maxwell has been studying dance since the age of three.
 She began dancing at Dimensions Dance Academy and has continued through high school.
 Madelyn has studied ballet, contemporary, jazz, and modern dance styles.
 At age 15, she attended a two-week-long intensive at Ruth Page Center for the Arts in Chicago.
-With Dimensions Dance Academy Madelyn has performed many roles including Myrtha in Giselle, Ariel in The Little Mermaid, Swanilda jn Coppelia, and Odette in Swan Lake.
-She also has participated in parades, dance conventions, and other local events.
+With Dimensions Dance Academy Madelyn has performed many roles including Myrtha in Giselle, Ariel in The Little Mermaid, Swanhilda in Coppelia, Odette in Swan Lake, and Aurora in The Sleeping Beauty.
 Madelyn has always had a passion for teaching and choreographing while working in a variety of settings with children of all ages.
-As she looks to complete her senior year at Dekalb High School, Madelyn will be exploring an Elementary Education degree with a minor in Dance.
+As she enters college, Madelyn is proud to be attending Northern Illinois University to pursue a degree in Elementary Education with a minor in Spanish and Dance.